 - If you experience any difficulty using remote learning tools on your iPad, please reach out to our IT department at [email protected] or by phone at 412-675-9498.

-- The Kelly Library is open Monday - Friday from 9:00 a.m. until 2:00 p.m.
+- The Kelly Library is open Monday - Thursday from 8:00 a.m. until 6:00 p.m and Friday from 8:00 a.m. until 5:00 p.m.
 For information about library services, email the Kelly Library staff at [email protected].
 For general questions and research help, feel free to use the Ask a Librarian chat service at https://libraries.psu.edu/ask.